natura-cosmeticos/natds-rn/docs/CodeQuality.md

 ## Tests

-- All the components sould have tests
+- All the components should have tests
 - All the code logic should be testes unitarily
 - Components styles can be tested with snapshots